Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 for other religions and religious convictions.
 It further calls

-on parents, in raising their children, as well as all forms of denominational
+on parents, in raising their children, and on all types of denominational

-religious educational institutions, to teach respect for other religions
+religious education institutions, to teach respect for other religions

 and world views, and to ensure that religious education contributes